larryyan/FTP-Homework/README.md

   - FTP server Implemented in C Language
   - FTP client implemented in C language
   - A web-based FTP file browser implemented in Python language
+  - A socket based web crawler in C language

 - Both FTP server & client should be run on a Linux operating system.

 ## Preparation

-### Compile C server and client
+### Compile C server, client and the crawler

 ```bash
 make
 ```

-- Afterwards you'll see two programs, ftp_server and ftp_client.

 ### Install iconv

 #### Ubuntu/Debian